 The cause of POTS isn’t always clear.
 That’s because the condition doesn’t trace back to one root cause for every person that has it.
-There is some evidence that certain genes may contribute to POTS development. by the Mayo Clinic suggests that in half of POTS cases, the cause might be autoimmune related.
+There is some evidence that certain genes may contribute to POTS development.

 It does seem that POTS symptoms are often triggered by life events, such as:

 These events may change the way that the ANS behaves for a period of time.